Adnan17-pro/AIDS_Sem8_RL_Experiment01_Q-learning_GridWorld/README.md

 5. Updated Q-values using Q-learning formula
 6. Extracted optimal policy after training

----

 ## 📊 Results

 - The agent successfully learned the optimal path to reach the goal.
 - Rewards improved over episodes.
 - Q-table converged to optimal values.

-(Refer to outputs folder for plots)

----

 ## ✅ Conclusion

 Q-learning effectively enables an agent to learn optimal behavior in a grid-world environment through trial and error.

----

 ## 📚 References